 The use of a marketing mix is an excellent way to help ensure that 'putting the right product in the right place,...' will happen.
 The marketing mix is a crucial tool to help understand what the product or service can offer and how to plan for a successful product offering.
-The marketing mix is most commonly executed through the 4 P's of marketing: Price, Product, Promotion, and Place.
+The commonly executed through the 4 marketing mix most marketing: Price.
+Product.
+Promotion, and Place.